tomwhartung/jmws_accoutrements/doc/ubuntu/specific_hosts/2016-jane/6a-https-steps.md

 * `0?0-[domain_name].conf` - processes http requests on port 80
   * leave current files as-is
 * `0?2-[domain_name]-redirect.conf` - redirects http on port 80 to https on port 443
-  * For an example, see current the version of `050-seeourminds.com.conf` on jane
+  * For an example, see current the version of `052-seeourminds.com-redirect.conf` on jane
 * `0?4-[domain_name]-ssl.conf` - configured to handle https/443/ssl requests
-  * For an example, see current the version of `051-seeourminds.com-ssl.conf` on jane
+  * For an example, see current the version of `default-ssl.conf` on jane

 **The plan is to do this for most sites, if not all of them.**